How to Install ERPNext on MacOS

 2. using NVM - node version manager

-Using NVM step requires installing NVM first and then use NVM to install Node.js.
-A lengthier process but very much useful in long run.
+Using the NVM step requires installing NVM first and then using NVM to install Node.js.
+A lengthier process but very useful in the long run.
 With NVM, you can install, switch and control multiple versions of Node.js easily using simple nvm commands.

 To install nvm in macOS: